-It’s an important from the flow’s perspective.
+It’s an important thing from the flow’s perspective.
 This is a simple drop down where the user can choose from the basic concepts taken from international tournaments/leagues.
-This defines the number of groups and teams, the fixtures.
+This defines the number of groups and teams and also the fixtures.